drgerg/Pi-based-weather-station/Code/The_Code_is_what_it_is.md

 05/13/2020 - Things are getting a bit less trashy.
 It's a slow process.
 I have a day job.
 05/17/2020 - Actually, now I'm feeling pretty good about this.
 The weather station is chugging along happily.
 I've added some long-awaited touches to my interface, which makes me feel good.
 11/28/2020 - OK.
 I've finally gotten to the point where I think what I've done is worthy.
 No more apologies.
 It works.
 It works consistently and correctly.
+07/11/2021 - WeatherPi has been running flawlessly now for many months.
+I did upgrade it yesterday with a DHT22 Temp/Humidity sensor, and gave it a annual physical checkup while it was down.
+I found no problems.
+Sweet!

 ## Necessary files from the 'out' directory (WEATHER STATION CODE)